vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 12 commits since the previous release, including 6 fixes.
+More than 16 commits since the previous release, including 7 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Wed Sep 28 03:46:49 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Sep 29 03:49:27 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER